Simranjit Thandi

-Simranjit Thandi (born 11 October 1999) is an English professional footballer who plays as a defender for Karmiotissa on loan from AEK Larnaca.
+Simranjit Singh Thandi (born 11 October 1999) is an English professional footballer who plays as a right back for Cyta Championship club Anorthosis Famagusta.

-Career
+Early life

+Thandi is from a Sikh family.

+Club career

 Thandi came through the Leicester City academy before joining Stoke City in 2018.
 He joined Stafford Rangers on a one-month loan in February 2019.

-He was released in June 2019 and signed for AEK Larnaca FC in July 2019.
-On 1 August 2019, Thandi made his professional debut in the UEFA Europa League as a 70th minute substitute during a 0-4 away win over Levski Sofia.
+He was released in June 2019 and signed for AEK Larnaca in July 2019.
+On 1 August 2019, Thandi made his professional debut in the UEFA Europa League as a 70th minute substitute during a 0–4 away win over Levski Sofia.

+In January 2024, Thandi remained in Cyprus to sign for Doxa Katokopias on a free transfer.

 International career

 Thandi made three appearances for the England under-17 national football team in February 2016.